 Bristol-Myers Squibb is committed to discovering, developing and delivering innovative medicines for the treatment of cancer.
-Our pipeline in oncology is robust, with approximately 25 experimental anticancer compounds in development.
+Our pipeline in oncology is robust, with several experimental anticancer compounds in development.
 It is also diverse, reflecting a range of modalities and research programs.
 One such area is immuno-oncology.

 Immuno-oncology represents an innovative approach to cancer research that seeks to harness the body’s own immune system to fight tumor cells.
 We are at the forefront of this science with several compounds in development that are being investigated for use in a variety of cancers, as well as an approved immuno-oncology medicine that continues to be studied for new uses.